1. Seek initial advice at an early stage.

 6. Keep the children out of the divorce.

 Children should not be drawn into the disputes between their parents, or be used by one parent to score points against the other parent.
 If children become party to the bitterness between their parents it can be very distressing for them and potentially damaging in the long term.
+Children are often aware of far more than their parents think they are.

 7. Listen to the expert.

 Very often divorcing couples will seek opinions from their friends or family about certain issues arising in their divorce.
 Whilst this is a natural reaction it is important to remember that you are paying an expert for their specialist advice.
 Anecdotes from friends about their experiences in divorce will not necessarily help you, as each and every case is different and the law and procedure is constantly changing and evolving.
+Friends and family in wanting to support you can inadvertently encourage you to take steps which you may subsequently regret.

 8. Agree to disagree.